 When you are up for a rough-ripping to break down a board into little-oversized parts, you will love to have a 24-tooth FTG table saw blade as it quickly rips down even through the thick hardwoods.
 It doesn’t provide smoother cuts, but that should not be a problem as they are supposed to be sawn for the final dimensions later.
-If you want cleaner cuts and almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
+If you want cleaner cuts and an almost finished surface, then the 40 to 50-tooth ATB and combination blades will do the trick for you.
 However, it won’t rip as quickly as a 24-tooth blade, and feeding the thick hardwoods will be much slower going.

 The best type of blades for Cross-Cutting

 The more teeth your blades have the cleaner the cut will.
 This is the reason why most of the cross-cutting blades have around 60 to 100 ATB teeth.
-This kind of blades excels at getting the cleanest miters and crosscuts.
+This kind of blade excels at getting the cleanest miters and crosscuts.

 The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular cross-cutting jobs.
 A great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
-But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet-like plywood.
+But again, it is better to have these all-purpose combination blades if your job includes crosscutting, mitering, or cutting delicate sheet-like plywood.